mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Suit yourself."

 The magistrate carried a lantern just as yesterday.
-He wore charcoal gray tightly-woven robes with a white inner layer and a red waist sash of the style of Shaki legalists.
-His facial expression showed the experience and clarity of at least a Ma'To as an orator.
+He wore charcoal gray tightly-woven robes with a white inner layer and a red waist sash in the style of Shaki legalists.
+His facial expression and confidence showed his lifetime of experience.

 He cleared his throat, mostly as a warmup, and began in a pronounced and regal tone.